Current Water Protection Issues and Status:

 Why It Matters

-Despite the Water Quality Reports (Consumer Confidence Reports) provided by DWWD, residents have no accurate insight as to what the actual quality is of the water they consume.
+Despite the Water Quality Reports (Consumer Confidence Reports) provided by Dedham Westwood Water District (DWWD), residents have no accurate insight as to what the actual quality is of the water they consume.
 Water quality averages are incorrectly calculated and not sampled during peak periods or at meaningful frequencies.
-Without the uniform blending of our multiple water sources, residents are more likely to consume water with contaminant levels reflective of seasonal trends from the closest water treatment plant
+Without the uniform blending of our multiple water sources, residents are more likely to consume water with contaminant levels reflective of seasonal trends from the closest water treatment plant.
+Example: Nitrates from fertilizers are being tested once per year during winter months

 Current Status

-The Dedham-Westwood Water District has no plans to correct the data.
+The Dedham-Westwood Water District has no plans to correct the data in the Consumer Confidence Reports.

 Most Recent Action